Perception-Lab-PNB3EE3/mirzaAbiha/pre registration/pre-registration.md

   This study aims to address the gap by examining how individuals raised in multicultural societies, with frequent intergroup interactions, perceive microaggressions compared to those from homogeneous societies, where intergroup contact is limited.
 Specifically, we will investigate whether individuals from multicultural backgrounds are more or less likely to recognize and rate microaggressions as severe.
 Several studies have understood that microaggressions have a subjective nature and may be perceived differently according to certain individual factors.
 Prior research has found that factors such as political beliefs, educational background, and personal experience with discrimination influence how individuals perceive them (@williams2016, @Boysen2012, @jenkins2023, @@offerman2013) .
 For example, @williams2016 found that people of color who had personally experienced racial microaggressions were more likely to perceive racially themed memes as offensive than White individuals with no similar experiences.
 However, both groups rated racial memes as more offensive than non-racial ones. @Boysen2012 found that teachers who taught diversity-focused courses were more likely to perceive racial microaggressions as harmful and intervene compared to teachers of other subjects.
 Similarly, @jenkins2023 found that individuals with left-leaning political orientations tended to perceive microaggressions as more severe.
 Additionally, people of color who strongly identified with their racial group, rated microaggressions as more harmful (@jenkins2023).
 Finally, a study run by @offerman2013 looked at discrimination in the workplace.
 They found that a supervisor’s reputation in the workplace can influence an employee's perception on the microaggression severity.
 If the supervisor had a reputation for equity and fairness, microaggressions were perceived less severe.
 These findings suggest that an individual’s background and context of the situation can shape perceptions of microaggressions.
 This is important in healthcare settings as well as educational and workplace contexts as the perceptions of microaggressions can contribute to how a person of color is treated relative to others, and it may determine whether their concerns are heard and addressed.
 We will further explore the factors that contribute to this difference in microaggression severity perception to further break barriers and ensure fair treatment of all individuals.

 ## 4. Hypotheses
 If growing up in a homogenous vs. multicultural society affects the perception of the severity of a microaggression towards a marginalized group, then the mean for the severity rating of the microaggression will be higher for those who grew up in multicultural societies.
+This is because they will be have been exposed to more interactions with a diverse group of people and be more aware of microaggressions.

 # Design Plan